Allen Iverson’s ‘We talkin’ ‘bout practice’ rant was 20 years ago

-Fifteen years ago Sunday, Allen Iverson unleashed his famous rant about how little practicing with the 76ers mattered to him at that moment.
+On May 7, 2002, Allen Iverson dropped his famous rant about how little practicing with the 76ers mattered to him at that moment.

 “If I can’t practice, I can’t practice.
 If I’m hurt, I’m hurt.
 I mean, it’s as simple as that.
 It ain’t about that.
 It isn’t.
 It’s not about that at all.
 You know what I’m saying.
 I mean … But it’s easy to talk about.
 It’s easy to sum it up when we just talk about practice.

 We're sitting here … I'm supposed to be the franchise player, and we're in here talking about practice.
 I mean, listen, we're talking about practice.
 Not a game.
 Not a game.
 Not a game.
 We're talking about practice.
 Not a game.
 Not the game that I go out there and die for and play every game like it's my last.
 Not the game.
 We're talking about practice, man.

 I mean how silly is that.
 And we're talking about practice.
 I know I'm supposed to be there.
 I know I'm supposed to lead by example.
 I know that and I'm not shoving it aside, you know, like it don't mean anything.
 I know it's important.
 I do, I honestly do.
 But we're talking about practice, man.
 What are we talking about?
 Practice?
 We're talking about practice, man?

 We're talking about practice.
 We're talking about practice.
 We ain't talking about the game.
 We're talking about practice, man.

 Iverson: When you come in the arena and you see me play … you see me play, don't you?"